Authentication of Documents for Use in Israel

 The Process and Requirements for Document Authentication in Israel

 Note: if possible, it is recommended that all documents presented to Misrad Hapnim as part of the Aliyah process be originals.
-Also all foreign documents (except for an original, rather than a latter issued copy, birth certificate) must be authenticated by an Apostille according to the 1961 Hague Convention.
+Also all foreign documents submitted to Israeli authorities must be authenticated by an Apostille according to the 1961 Hague Convention.
 This authentication process is similar to Notary Public authentication, but on an international level.
-The legal authentication of foreign documents can also be done at the Israeli Embassy Consular Department of the country where the document was produced.
+The legal authentication of foreign documents can also be done at the Israeli consulate of the country where the document was produced.
 Documents in a language that can’t be understood by the government immigration clerks that are handling the Aliyah case must be translated by an Israeli Notary Public who is fluent in the language of the documents.

 Apostille document authentication: